CrazyRedMachine/LUFAHybridFightstick/README.md

 DPAD mode is also persistent.

+### Real analog support

+Analog sticks can be used by wiring them to the arduino analog inputs.

+In this case the DPAD modes are inactive (dpad will always remain in HAT mode regardless of DPAD mode)

 ### Simulated home button

 Because the neogeo pad 2 doesn't have a home button, I also added some code so that holding start+select during more than 1 second presses the home button.
 You can customize the delay with #define HOME_DELAY 1000 in the .ino file.